CristianMR87/CristianMR87/README.md

-# Hi there! 👋 I'm Cristian, a Junior Developer.
+# Hi there! 👋 I'm Cristian, a Junior Full-Stack Developer.

 I'm a **self-taught developer** with 1 year of hands-on experience in **web development**, and currently a **DAW** student.
 My passion for coding has driven me to dive deep into **frontend** and **backend** technologies, and I'm eager to expand my knowledge further while building real-world projects.